VioletHarmon2002/MyFirstRobot/docs/Embedded/Code/movement.md

 - Location: Defined in movement.cpp.
 - Access: Public method in the Movement class.
 - Purpose: Moves the robot into a seated position by writing specific angles to each leg servo.

+#### For End Users
+**What it Does:** Transitions the robot into a sitting position by moving its legs to predefined angles.
+**When to Use:** Use this function when you want the robot to adopt a seated posture for resting or stabilization.
+The movement can be controlled via the web application when the "sit" command is pressed.
+The robot dog will then follow the instruction.